Lake Lanier: What Lies Beneath

 Rescuers describe the lake as pitch-black below the surface, full of old timber that grabs at ankles and broken structures that jut out like ribs in the dark.
 Divers say visibility is so bad that being underwater feels like being blindfolded — except with the constant awareness that you’re moving through forgotten places.
 This is the kind of lake where if something brushes your leg, it probably has a birth certificate.

-Before it was a recreational hotspot, the land under Lake Lanier belonged to actual communities — including the predominantly Black town of Oscarville, which was violently displaced after racial terror and mob attacks.
-That story didn’t wash away.
-It sank.
-Entire livelihoods were submerged under the promise of “progress.”
-Corpses moved from cemeteries — except not all of them.
+The second erasure came in 1956, when the U.S. Army Corps of Engineers flooded what little remained of Oscarville to create Lake Lanier — named, with breathtaking indifference, after a Confederate poet.
+Corpses were moved from cemeteries — except not all of them.
 Some graves were relocated with care.
 Others were left to chance, because water covers shame faster than paperwork does.
 If you build a lake on top of racial violence and bone-deep neglect, don’t act shocked when the place starts behaving strangely.
 The idea of a curse isn’t supernatural.
 It’s historical.

 Things That Shouldn’t Be Under a Lake